beralbdom/roundcorner/README.md

 # module-roundcornerfix

-Fix the round corner for mix2s with AOSP PIE based ROM
+Fix the round corner display for mix2s with AOSP PIE based ROM.

+By: added an overlay to system/vendor to fix the corner display.

-Warning:Do not install this module in MIUI
+WARNING:Do NOT install this module in MIUI.

-Tested on Mix2s with Pixel Experience GSI
+Tested on Mix2s with Pixel Experience GSI PIE.

 # Credits